ocairncross/hpc-docs/guides/conda-environment.md

 Load the module and initialise the environment with the following commands:<br><br>
 `module load miniconda3`<br>
 `source $EBROOTANACONDA3/etc/profile.d/conda.sh`<br><br>
-- Using Miniconda module is practically the same as Anaconda on Bunya.
-  Installing packages may download more files compared to the Anaconda module but you probably will not notice much difference.
+- Using Miniconda module is practically the same as the Anaconda module for a Bunya user.
+Installing packages may download more files compared to the Anaconda module but you probably won't notice much difference.
 - Miniconda has the same licence issues as Anaconda.

+# Conda Environments
+Conda environments should not be confused with the conda modules which contain the software to manage the environments.
+Conda environments contain the software and packages required to run python applications.
+After loading and initialising a conda module (e.g., Miniconda) you can activate, deactivate, create and delete environments.

+## Activating
+To activate an environment stored in your default environment home, use:<br>
+`conda activate my-env`<br> After running this command python has access to packages installed in the my-env environment.<br> You can also activate an environment from other locations by using a path to the environment using:<br> conda activate -p /scratch/project/big-data-project/our-env<br>

+## Deactivating
+Deactivate an environment with:<br>`conda deactivate`<br>Environments must be deactivated before they can be deleted.

 ## Base conda environment
 If you want to activate the base conda environment you can do<br>